LenhartStephan/PyTadoAutoAssist/README.md

 For home and away, it checks the status of all of your Tado client devices and if no one is home, it activates the away mode, if at least one person is detected at home, it activates the home mode.
 You need to have at least one device running the tado app with geofencing enabled.

 ## Dependencies
 The Auto Assist Script is dependent on [PyTado](https://github.com/wmalgadey/PyTado).
+Install it with `pip install python-tado`.

 ## Usage
 Fill in your login-information into the loginlist variable.
 Multiple accounts (and thus homes) are supported:\